Armenian armed forces violated ceasefire 155 times throughout the day

 Baku.
-26 June.
-REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 155 times throughout the day.
+24 July.
+REPORT.AZ/ Military units of the armed forces of Armenia violated ceasefire 155 times throughout the day, using large-caliber machine guns.

 Report was informed in the press service of Azerbaijani Ministry of Defence (MoD).

-The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Goyarkh, Chilaburt, Yarimja villages of Terter region, Bash Garvand, Javahirli, Garagashli, Sarijali, Novruzlu, Yusifjanlı, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghi Veysalli, Gobu Dilagharda, Garvand, Garakhanbayli, Gorgan, Horadiz villages of Fuzuli region, Nuzgar and Mehdili villages of Jabrayil region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Aghdam, Khojavend and Fuzuli regions.
+The positions of Azerbaijan’s Armed Forces were also fired from positions of Armenian military units located near the occupied Shuraabad, Shikhlar, Bash Garvand, Garagashli, Kangarli, Sarijali, Novruzlu, Yusifjanlı, Marzili villages of Aghdam region, Kuropatkino village of Khojavend region, Ashaghi Veysalli, Garvand, Garakhanbayli, Gorgan, Kurdlar and Horadiz villages of Fuzuli region, as well as from positions located on nameless hills in Goygol, Goranboy, Terter, Aghdam and Khojavend regions.

 News DepartmentNews Author